 The captive insurance collateral is held by our captive insurance company in an irrevocable trust as collateral for certain workers' compensation and automobile liability claims.
 The collateral is required by a third party insurance carrier that insures per claim amounts above a set deductible.
-If we did not deposit cash into the trust, the third party carrier would require that we issue an equal amount of letters of credit, which would reduce our availability under the fifth amended and restated credit agreement.
+If we did not deposit cash into the trust, the third party carrier would require that we issue an equal amount of letters of credit.
 Due to the expected timing of claim payments, the nature of the collateral agreement with the carrier, and our captive insurance company's source of other operating cash, the collateral is not expected to be used to pay obligations within the next twelve months.